aridjayarecipes/cutesrecipes.web.app/content/post/2525-simple-way-to-prepare-favorite-healthy-and-refreshing-tomato-soup.md

 1. Make ready 1 tsp Maida

 It is healthy, satisfying, and tastes.
 Homemade roasted tomato basil soup with garlic, olive oil and caramelized onions.
 Delicious, flavorful and the best way to use up garden tomatoes!
-A simple, homemade soup made with fresh tomatoes is a perfect summertime treat when the best tomatoes are ripe in gardens and farmers' markets.
+A simple, homemade soup made with fresh tomatoes is a perfect summertime treat when the best tomatoes are ripe in gardens and farmers&#39; markets.

 <!--inarticleads2-->